jrp2014/hforth/README.md

 ## Overview

-A Forth-like interpreter framework in Haskell based on `hsc3-forth` from: http://rohandrape.net/t/hsc3-forth
+A bare bones Forth-like interpreter framework in Haskell based on `hsc3-forth` from: http://rohandrape.net/t/hsc3-forth

 There is a library, `HForth` that provides a data and control stack as well as a